 Many people are under the false assumption that because an animal has American Kennel Club (AKC) papers, they’re getting a great dog.
 But that’s not the case.

 “AKC papers are given so much weight and seemingly validate the quality of purebred dogs, but they really don’t,” says Elizabeth.
 “Papers just show a puppy’s birth date and parents’ names.
 They don’t guarantee the puppy wasn’t born in a mill.
 AKC papers should not be considered a seal of approval when it comes to humane and responsible breeding.”

 There is good news, though.
 Whatever type of dog people want — a puppy or a dog of a specific breed or temperament — their new best friend is available through animal rescue organizations and shelters.

 Dog du jour

 While a St. Bernard has never won the big prize at Westminster, it is a much sought-after breed, especially after being made popular in Disney movies for saving travelers in the Alps.
 Today, a St. Bernard puppy costs about $1,200 in a pet store or online — but that’s not what Elizabeth paid for her own St. Bernard.

 When she walked into a Los Angeles city shelter, Elizabeth found Joey, a purebred St. Bernard puppy.
 He grew up to be a giant lap dog, never met a pool he didn’t like, and was her best friend for more than a decade.
-And he’s a terrific example of the purebreds who make up an estimated 25 to 30 percent of the dogs currently in the shelter system.

 “Joey was an amazing dog,” says Elizabeth.
 “He was healthy, loving, and a perfect ambassador for all of the incredible purebred dogs in our nation’s shelters who are looking for homes.